ZamirLucky/Testing-Application-And-Website/README.md

 # Testing-Application-And-Website
 This project aims to practice software test automation by generating TOTP and testing it. and also launched the Amazon.de website and tested it.
-So you will gain here the skills of unit tests, integration tests, and acceptance tests.
+So I gained the skills of unit tests, integration tests, and acceptance tests.

 # Code Design
 TOTPGenerator Class: